A two-way partnership

 As Sitecore ramped up on the platform, the team received support from the Microsoft AI and Azure teams.
 That allowed them to build and test ideas quickly, and begin a pilot that addresses three of the major challenges with personalization:

-- Identifying visitor segments through AI, so the OCP team can better understand their visitors’ behavior and why they come to the MPN site.
+- Identifying visitor segments through AI, so the OCP team can better understand their visitors’ behavior and why they come to the Microsoft Cloud Partner Program site.
 “We know visitors are on a journey, but that the specific path may be different for each partner.
 We want to understand where each person is and be able to communicate in a manner that connects with our partners.
 We previously made educated guesses about what activities define a partner’s interest, but using AI lets us apply data directly to this problem in an actionable way,” says Wina.

 - Personalizing content through ML algorithms that align content to specific visitors.
 It is particularly important for the OCP team at Microsoft given the sheer size of the partner audience—knowing who their visitors are (for example, differentiating between a developer versus a marketer) will help them provide the right content, in the right depth and tone.